-This scenario considers the isolated effect of loss ratios being higher than plan in both 2022 and 2023.
+This scenario considers the isolated effect of loss ratios being higher than plan in in 2024, 2025 and 2026.
 Such a scenario could be consistent with the present weakness of the global economy combined with potentially higher claims for some of Fortegra's product lines.
 However, in contrast to scenario 5 the impact on Solvency is not mitigated by lower business volumes.